01 of 04

 Easy Origami Swan Tutorial

 This model needs just one sheet of square origami paper and will take just a few minutes to complete.
-You will end up with a pretty origami swan that can stand up on it's own.
+You will end up with a pretty origami swan that can stay up on its own.

-Use this origami model as a minimalist decoration, make lots of them for a stylish wedding display, they also make great chopstick holders for a Japanese meal.
+You can use this origami model as a minimalist decoration, make lots of them for a stylish wedding display, or it can serve as a great chopstick holder for a Japanese meal.

-For a two coloured effect, use paper that has a colour or pattern that is different on each side.
-I would suggest using origami paper or thin paper for this model.
+For a two-color effect, use paper that has a color or pattern that is different on each side.
+Use origami paper or thin paper for this model.

-If you're new to origami, this is the perfect model for you, for extra help, check out my series of Origami Base Folds for Beginners.
+If you're new to origami, this is the perfect model for you to start with.
+For extra help, check out a series of origami basic fold instructions for beginners.

-If you love traditional Japanese designs, check out some of my free origami papers that you can download for free, over at Paper Crystal.
-All you need is some white printer paper, a printer and something to trim it with.Continue to 2 of 4 below.
+If you love traditional Japanese designs, check out some origami papers that you can download for free.
+All you need is some white printer paper, a printer, and something to trim the papers with.Continue to 2 of 4 below.

 02 of 04

-Start with your paper white side up, the colour will be the main body colour.
+- Start with your paper white side up, the color will be the main body color

 03 of 04